Nuala McAllister

-Nuala McAllister is a Northern Irish politician who is an Alliance Party Member of the Legislative Assembly (MLA).
-She was elected as an MLA in the 2022 Northern Ireland Assembly election for Belfast North.
+Nuala McAllister (born 5 March 1990) is an Alliance Party politician who has been a Member of the Legislative Assembly (MLA) for Belfast North since 2022.

+Early life

+McAllister was raised in a Catholic family, but now claims to be an atheist.
+Her mother was a "working class, north Belfast Catholic woman who had eight children" and Nuala was "made to read at Mass until I was 16 and go to Mass every single Sunday ... at quite a young age I'd already begun to question everything”.

+“Why was always a question for me and, quite quickly, I just didn’t believe."

+She was educated at Dominican College, Fortwilliam, and then at Ulster University.

 Political career

 Councillor (2014–2022)

 McAllister was elected as an Alliance Party councillor for the Castle DEA in North Belfast on Belfast City Council at the 2014 local elections, taking 9.64% of the first preference votes.
-She was re-elected at the 2019 local elections, topping the poll with 1,787 first preference votes and being elected at the first count - narrowly edging out future Sinn Féin MP John Finucane, who was also elected on the first count.
+She was re-elected at the 2019 local elections, topping the poll with 1,787 first preference votes and being elected at the first count – narrowly edging out future Sinn Féin MP John Finucane, who was also elected on the first count.

 Lord Mayor of Belfast and rising profile (2017–2022)

 She was the Lord Mayor of Belfast in 2017–2018.
-She announced the theme of her Mayorship as 'Global Belfast'.
+She announced the theme of her mayoralty as 'Global Belfast'.
 She described her aim as promoting "Belfast as an open, inclusive and welcoming place to live and do business".
 McAllister garnered controversy for being outspoken in support of liberalising Northern Ireland's abortion laws, as well as due to her campaigning for marriage equality during her term as Lord Mayor.
-Due to her outspoken beliefs, Belfast City Council member Jim Rodgers called McAllister "one of the worst lord mayors we have ever had" for "failing to remain impartial".
+Fellow Belfast City councillor Jim Rodgers called McAllister "one of the worst lord mayors we have ever had" for "failing to remain impartial".
 Alliance responded to criticism of McAllister by saying that she was "a breath of fresh air in the role and an excellent role model for young women and working mums everywhere".

-She also ran in both the 2016 and 2017 Northern Ireland Assembly elections as the Alliance candidate for Belfast North, where she was the runner up both times - 7th (when the constituency had 6 seats) and 6th (when the constituency moved to 5 seats) - missing out on a seat by 1,012 and then just 556 votes.
+McAllister ran in both the 2016 and 2017 Northern Ireland Assembly elections as the Alliance candidate for Belfast North, where she was the runner up both times – 7th (when the constituency had 6 seats) and 6th (when the constituency moved to 5 seats) – missing out on a seat by 1,012 and then just 556 votes.

-Prior to her election in 2022, she also unsuccessfully stood for election in the Belfast North Westminster constituency at the 2019 UK general election.
+She also stood - unsuccessfully - for election in the Belfast North Westminster constituency at the 2019 UK general election.
 She came in a distant third place with 4,824 votes, equating to 9.8% of the total vote.
-However, this was an increase of 4.4% compared to the previous Alliance candidate in 2017 (her partner - Sam Nelson).
+However, this was an increase of 4.4% compared to the previous Alliance candidate in 2017 (her partner – Sam Nelson).